Modification & Enforcement Attorney in Miami

-When a divorce is finalized, it can bring a sense of relief to both former spouses.
+When a divorce or paternity case is finalized, it can bring a sense of relief to both former spouses.
 The details have been negotiated, and all that is left is just to start a new chapter as laid out by the divorce agreement.
 As with anything else, however, change is inevitable, and there are times when the divorce judgment may no longer be appropriate for all those involved, including children.
 In those cases, it can be possible to change the terms of a divorce with post-judgment modifications.

 A post-judgment modification refers to a permanent action of the court that changes a term of a previous judgment.
 These modifications can apply to virtually any aspect of a divorce (as well as paternity cases), but they are commonly associated with:

 The burden in these cases is on the ex-spouse seeking the change.
 He or she must show there is a reason to modify the court’s earlier decision.
 In Florida, the courts require two main elements for a modification to an agreement regarding children.
-These are:

 - A significant and unanticipated change in the situation has occurred since the final judgment in the divorce.

 - A modification is in the best interest of the children.

 As life goes on and things change, it’s natural to want to seek a change to a divorce or parenting plan agreement modification.
 There are many reasons that may prompt a modification.